lulzwes/lulzwes/README.md

 - 👋 Hi, I’m Wes
-- 👀 I’m interested in UX/UI Design, Pixel Art, iOS, Web and Game Development.
+- 👀 I’m interested in UX/UI design, pixel art, mobile, web and game development.
 - 🦄 I’m working on a [motw](https://www.evilhat.com/home/monster-of-the-week/) mysetery that I'll make available once completed.
 - 🌟 I recently created a non profit based on reusability and sustainability in the sport of Disc Golf.